3 Car Tips to Prevent Costly Repairs or Scrappage

 When going downhill, many people cover their brakes and use them to slow down the vehicle.
 Instead of this, switch to a lower gear and let the engine do the braking and speed regulating for you.

-Known as ‘engine breaking’ this method reduces the amount you need to use your brakes and in turn stops them from wearing down, overheating and needing replacing more frequently than necessary.
+Known as ‘engine breaking’ this method reduces the amount you need to use your brakes and in turn stops them from wearing down, overheating, and needing replacing more frequently than necessary.